March Music Madness 2023 FAQ

 Do I need to buy anything?

 Nope.
-Participation in the tournament is completely free as teachers can download the bracket, access a playlist, and vote all on our website.
-We do offer a product that includes all the printable materials (brackets), as well as full lyrics for all songs, and 8 ready-to-use activities for 8 of this year’s song.
+Participation in the tournament is completely free as teachers can download the bracket, access a playlist, and vote on our website.
+We do offer a product that includes all the printable materials (brackets), as well as full lyrics for all songs, and several ready-to-use activities for select songs.
 We also give you 18 ideas on creating your own activities for ANY song, whether for this tournament or at any point of the year.
-If you participants and want to support us, you can purchase our product on TpT.
+If you participate and want to support us, you can purchase our product on TpT.
+Join our facebook group to collaborate with other teachers and share materials in our shared Google Drive.
+You can also choose to donate a “cup of coffee” to support the many hours it takes to organize this and the costs to host the polls.